junxit/us-congress-bills-109/metadata.md

 - 2005-09-22 — Introduced in House
 - 2005-09-22 — Introduced in House
 - 2005-09-22 — Referred to the House Committee on Resources.
+- 2005-09-28 — Referred to the Subcommittee on National Parks.
+- 2006-05-28 — Subcommittee Hearings Held.
+- 2006-09-25 — Considered under suspension of the rules. (consideration: CR H6948-6949)
+- 2006-09-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3871.
+- 2006-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-25 — Mr. Pearce moved to suspend the rules and pass the bill, as amended.
+- 2006-09-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6948)
+- 2006-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6948)